Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 13 to 22 August 1917, the division moved to the training area.

-11 September 1917, moved to forward area Dickebus, which no longer exists, up to 1 October 1917.
+11 September 1917, they moved to forward area Dickebus, which no longer exists, up to 1 October 1917.

-1 October 1917 moved to Vlamertinghe, for the Battle of Passchendaele (3rd Battle of Ypres) up to 21 October
+1 October 1917 they moved to Vlamertinghe, for the Battle of Passchendaele (3rd Battle of Ypres) up to 21 October

 Railhead at Edewaarthoek

-13 October 1917 he was sent to hospital, Lumbago.
+13 October 1917 Sgt Pocock was sent to hospital, Lumbago.
 1/1 W.R.
 Field Ambulance (W.R. = West Riding?), Admitted to 2AN3 Corps Rest Station (C.R.S.)

 10th Casualty Clearing Station (C.C.S.), admitted to A.T.29.